jmj06c/100-days-of-code/README.md

 `$firebase init` //lots of options here and things to read.. standby

 # Node upgrades
-`$brew upgrade node` //READ all WARNINGS and fix as needed or gitter me for help @st.fresh
+`$brew upgrade node` //READ all WARNINGS and fix as needed or gitter me for help @st-fresh

 # Homebrew upgrades
-`$brew upgrade` //READ all WARNINGS and fix as needed or gitter me for help @st.fresh
+`$brew upgrade` //READ all WARNINGS and fix as needed or gitter me for help @st-fresh

 # Firebase in CLI errors
 `$npm get prefix` //Should return something like `/home/your-username/npm-global`